onqtam/headjack/docs/why/7_REPUTATION.md

 if we're incentivised to go on the record for all of our predictions along with confidence margins it becomes impossible to cherry-pick only our successes and it stimulates us to refine our understanding of the world, to update our views once new data comes in, etc.

 <img src="/img/famous_failed_prediction.png"/>
 ^^ who do we think understands the economy better - this chap, or the folks at the SantaFe institute who understand evolution, complex systems, information theory, etc?
-Who is in the driver's seat?
+Why are the wrong people in the driver's seat?

 > "For anybody who's tracking actual predictive power, The Fringe will surprisingly keep being the place where reality is spotted first." - [Bret Weinstein](https://www.goodreads.com/quotes/11188136-for-anybody-who-s-tracking-actual-predictive-power-the-fringe-will)